northos/Crypto1-Final-Project/README.md

   accept client connections more than 20 seconds old.
 The ATM will accept timestamps up to 20 seconds old.
   Messages must also be received in order: messages with a timestamp older (or the same as) one previously received will be assumed to be a duplicate and rejected.

+  Pin numbers: The pin numbers were not hashed, since this information is necessary for testing.
+The pin numbers for each user are provided below for convenience.
+    *Alice	12306
+    *Bob	340
+    *Eve	276